Getting Started With CI/CD for Data Science Pipelines

 • This job will manually trigger when score <path/to/notebook/your_notebook.ipynb> is passed in the commit message.

-• image: $CONTAINER_IMAGE: The scoring job will use the container created in the build job (as defined by build-ds-image), using the Dockerfile and requirements.txt files in the repository.
+• image: $CONTAINER_IMAGE:$IMAGE_TAG: The training job will use the container created in the build job (as defined in build-mr-image), using the Dockerfile and requirements.txt files in the repository.

 • tags: Determines which runner to use.
 We want to be able to change the runner based on the project needs.
 This gets specified by SCORE_RUNNER in .gitlab-ci.yml located back in our project repository